NYS Department of Environmental Conservation (DEC)

 - DEC is a state agency and does not coordinate directly with NYC agencies like DOB or FDNY.
 Separate compliance tracks must be managed in parallel.

-- DEC does not handle lead paint violations in residential buildings — that's HPD's jurisdiction under NYC Local Law 1.
+- DEC does not handle lead paint violations in residential buildings — that is HPD's jurisdiction under NYC Local Law 1.

 - DEC does not issue building permits or regulate construction work directly — DOB handles construction permitting even for environmental remediation projects.

-- DEC's enforcement is separate from the ECB/OATH system.
-DEC violations are adjudicated through DEC's own administrative process or state courts, not city courts.
+- DEC enforcement is separate from the ECB/OATH system.
+DEC violations are adjudicated through DEC's own administrative process or state courts, not city hearings.

 - DEC does not regulate noise complaints or general quality-of-life issues — those are handled by DEP (city level) or local police.